 I was running for my life in the most exciting and poorly organized marathon on earth.
 I had about another mile before I left the Mogadishu University campus area, then I was on my own.
 I pulled the American bib off my undershirt and threw it on a burning car some kids were playing with.
 I would finish Ethiopian, I decided.
 I checked my Garmin and saw I’d lost my GPS signal, but I had a contingency plan.
 Annoying, but not important.

 My course was dependent upon my pacer/tour guide.
 I was going to rendezvous with him and fight my way through town to the finish, or die, as was tradition.
 At about 5.5 miles, running closer to W Jaale Siyaad, I saw Lembeke Frotsolivun, my pacer/tour guide waving me onto a side road off to my right when I was sure the course description instructed us to go left.
-The sun was beginning to shine rather strongly.
-He appeared to be nearly knee-deep in a stream bed glistening in the sand.
+The sun was beginning to shine rather strongly, and that energized the cicadas.
+My guide up ahead appeared to be nearly knee-deep in a stream bed glistening in the sand.

 I had to stop many times to reload, and slaying a goat at Aid Station 4 was extremely time-consuming.
 Hallucinating badly.
 I urge Mogadishu event officials next year to supply sterile cudgels, or possibly some bottled water.
 I had to kill my goat supplement with a brick and drink its blood basically while running because I spent too much time fighting for my wallet, getting my bandages changed and having serum injected with bike pumps from all that shooting.